Paycheck (film)

 Paycheck is a 2003 American science fiction action film directed and produced by John Woo.
-The film was written by Dean Georgaris, and based on the 1953 short story of the same name by Philip K. Dick.
-Starring Ben Affleck, Aaron Eckhart, and Uma Thurman, with Paul Giamatti, Colm Feore, Joe Morton, and Michael C. Hall in supporting roles, the film follows a reverse engineer who finds himself hunted by both the FBI and billionaire CEO after his memory is erased.
-The film was released on December 25, 2003, by Paramount Pictures in North America and DreamWorks Pictures internationally.
+It was written by Dean Georgaris based on the 1953 short story of the same name by Philip K. Dick.
+Starring Ben Affleck, Aaron Eckhart, and Uma Thurman, with Paul Giamatti, Colm Feore, Joe Morton, and Michael C. Hall in supporting roles, the film follows a reverse engineer who finds himself hunted by both the FBI and a tech CEO after his memory was erased.

-After Paycheck, Woo did not direct another American feature film until 2023's Silent Night.
+Paycheck was released on December 25, 2003, by Paramount Pictures in North America and DreamWorks Pictures internationally to negative reviews from critics and grossed $117.2 million against a $60 million budget.
+Woo did not direct another American feature film until Silent Night (2023).

 Plot

 In the near future, Michael Jennings is a reverse engineer; he analyzes his clients' competitors' technology and recreates it with improvements.
 To protect his clients' intellectual property and himself, Jennings undergoes memory wipes to remove knowledge of his engineering with aid of his friend Shorty.

 Jennings is contacted by his college roommate James Rethrick, the CEO of technology company Allcom.
 Rethrick offers Jennings a lengthy three-year job, during which he will be required to stay on Allcom's campus, in exchange for company stock.
 Jennings is hesitant but agrees.
 After being injected with the memory marker, Jennings is given a tour of the campus, where he meets and flirts with biologist Dr. Rachel Porter.
 Rethrick then introduces Jennings to his work partner, physicist William Dekker.